 Suddenly Mummy let out a deep howl and clutched at Helena’s arm.
 Her belly moved violently, sharply changing shape so that Helena’s head was jerked from mummy’s lap.
 She had been so frightened.
 She could still feel Mummy’s nails biting into her arm as another wail escaped her lips.
 She began to cry, but just when she thought Mummy would never stop moaning Mummy had put her arms around her.

-‘Wow, that was a somersault and a half’ she said through gritted teeth, rubbing the arm which she had held so tightly.
+‘Wow, that was a somersault and a half’ Mummy said through gritted teeth, rubbing the arm which she had held so tightly.
 ‘But we got through it didn’t we Lena?’

 Having Mummy’s arms around her holding her tight, now that everything was alright was the best part of that memory.

 Now she was always uncertain and worried.
-Mummy had been worried too.
 Helena tried to go back to the thoughts of Mummy’s arms around her but the clouds above sailing away reminded her of her baby sister who didn’t come home.

-She would have a baby brother soon and she would be careful to make sure she didn’t do anything to upset him.
+She had a baby brother now and she would be careful to make sure she didn’t do anything to upset him.
 That wouldn’t be hard.
-He would be a boy, beautiful and warm and cuddly.
-She would love him, but she often thought about her sister who didn’t come home.
+He was a boy, beautiful and warm and cuddly.
+She loved him, but she often thought about her sister who didn’t come home.
+She felt hurt and rejected.

 Maybe she just didn’t like me?